yaroslavvb/tensorflow/tensorflow/contrib/imperative/design.md

 It examines <arguments> list to figure out what kind of OpDef would be created during this call and checks cache to see if the necessary OpDef was already created in the current environment’s graph:

-1. If the necessary OpDef has been created, it returns immediate.Operation object encapsulating this OpDef
+1. If the necessary OpDef has been created, it returns imperative.Operation object encapsulating this OpDef

-2. Otherwise is runs original tensorflow function to create the necessary piece of graph (tf.nn.conv2d(<arguments>) and encapsulates the newly created piece of graph into immediate.Operation object, saving result in the cache
+2. Otherwise is runs original tensorflow function to create the necessary piece of graph (tf.nn.conv2d(<arguments>) and encapsulates the newly created piece of graph into imperative.Operation object, saving result in the cache

 ### OpFactory cache